Remove Old Hardwood Floor Wax Build Up

 Types Of Removal

 For floors that haven't been coated heavily (some Bruce hardwoods fall into this category) odor free mineral spirits can be applied to a steel wool pad placed on the bottom of a floor buffer.
 If the floors are beveled, hand scraping will be required to remove buildup in crevices.
-Follow up cleaning is vital to make sure the residues have
+Follow up cleaning is vital to make sure the residues have been removed.
+Many suggest a thorough floor cleaning with mineral sprits and clean rags at least twice.

 Be Careful Of Miracle Hyped Products